How to Tell If Your Dog is Pregnant? 10 Pregnancy Signs to Check

 Some other supplies that you will need for the birth process include paper towels, bath mats, bedding, a thermometer, towels, sterilized scissors and dental floss to tie and cut the umbilical cords, iodine, a hat lamb, a bulb syringe, a baby scale and of course, your vet’s emergency phone number.

-As your pregnant dog enters her third trimester, your vet may also recommend deworming tablets to decrease the possibility of the puppies getting hookworm or roundworm.
+As your dog enters her third trimester, your vet may also recommend deworming tablets to decrease the possibility of the puppies getting hookworm or roundworm.

 Your vet will also talk to you about the options for the birth of the puppies in terms of natural birth or cesarean section and advise on any anatomical concerns that could lead to problems during the birthing process.